What is Bowed Tendon Horse and How It Can Affect Your Horse

 For instance, your horse may no longer be able to be a competitive racing or jumping horse, at least not to the level it once was, for a long time.
 The American Quarter Horse Association (AQHA) reports bowed tendons as a common reason horses may be ‘scratched’ after a race.

-What’s more important, though, is that with the right recovery plan, your horse will be able to regain its health and mobility.
+What’s more important, though, is that with the right recovery plan, your horse can regain its health and mobility.

-For more information on how you can support your horse through a sports injury, read our guide on 4 Ways to Support Sport Horse Injury Recovery.
+For more information on supporting your horse through a sports injury, read our guide on 4 Ways to Support Sport Horse Injury Recovery.

 Q&A